gerald-scharitzer/quantum-computing-vienna/work/post-quantum-cryptography.md

 # Classic Method

+Transport Layer Security (TLS) establishes secure communication sessions.

-With TLS we authenticate with certificates containing their public key.
+1. Its handshake algorithm authenticates with certificates containing their public key.
-The receiver of the public key can establish an encrypted communication channel with the sender of the key.
+2. The receiver of the public key establishes an encrypted communication channel with the sender of the key.
-Communicating entities verify the identity of the other one by encoding a challenge, encrypting it, and then sending it to the other entity.
+3. Communicating entities verify the identity of the other one by encoding a challenge, encrypting it, and then sending it to the other entity.
-The receiver decrypts the encrypted challenge and generates the correct answer.
+4. The receiver decrypts the encrypted challenge and generates the correct answer.